-If you do not wish to appeal online, an appeal form - an IAFT 6 - will be attached to the refusal notice and needs to be completed within 28 days of your family members receiving the refusal notice.
-The form can also be found here: Form IAFT6: Appeal a visa decision from outside the UK (ECO) - GOV.UK (www.gov.uk).
+If you do not wish to appeal online, an appeal form - an IAFT 6 - will need to be completed within 28 days of your family members receiving the refusal notice.
+The form can be found here: Form IAFT6: Appeal a visa decision from outside the UK (ECO) - GOV.UK (www.gov.uk).